HCL-TECH-SOFTWARE/connections-doc/src_v8/admin/install/cp_install_offerings.md

 ## Connections Outlook add-in for Microsoft Outlook {#section_ftr_ztr_snb .section}

 With the Connections add-in for Microsoft Outlook, users can to work with Connections content from within their Outlook inbox.
-Users can do the following with the Connections Add-in:
+Users can do the following with the Connections add-in:

 -   Upload Outlook emails and attachments to Connections Files, Activities or Wikis, or directly as a status post.
 -   When composing a message, search Connections Profiles for a name and insert it into one of the address fields.